 With so many modes, challenges, and items to acquire, this game is sure to have you coming back!
 Plus, there are tons of seasonal events so there is almost always something new for you to do.

 Fortnite has all of the competitive multiplayer action you could want on your mobile device.
-As a bonus, players using the mobile app can also play with other players using a video game system, so tweens can play with their friends no matter which platform they are using.
+As a bonus, players using the mobile app can also play with other players using a video game system, so tweens can play with their friends no matter their platform.

 Recommended for older tweens approaching teens due to mild violence.

-NB – There’s a bit of a dispute between the creators Epic Games and Apple/Google Play so currently you cannot get on iOS and if you want it on Android there’s a few work arounds, discussed in detail here.
+NB – There’s a bit of a dispute between the creators Epic Games and Apple/Google Play so currently, you cannot get it on iOS, and if you want it on Android, there are a few work arounds discussed in detail here.